liuzh-fork/gpt-assistant-android/README_en.md

 If the "Enable long speech" option is turned off, the program uses the Baidu short speech recognition interface.
 If enabled, it uses the real-time speech recognition interface, and users need to select the corresponding service when creating the application based on their needs.

-Additionally, when creating the application, set the "Voice Package Name" to "Android" and fill in the software package name `com.skythinker.gptassistant`.
+Additionally, when creating the application, set the "Voice Package Name" to "Android" and fill in the software package name `io.mybatis.gptassistant`.

 ![Set Voice Package Name](readme_img/asr_set_package.jpg)